egh/ledger-autosync/README.rst

 transactions to your default ledger file (whatever is read when you run ``ledger`` without arguments), you should find that if you run ledger-autosync again, it should print no transactions.
-This is because of the deduplicating feature: only new transactions should be printed for insertion into your ledger files.
+This is because of the deduplicating feature: only new transactions will be printed for insertion into your ledger files.

 Using the ofx protocol for automatic download